imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

 The WAI (Web Accessibility Initiative) and ARIA (Accessible Rich Internet Applications) specifications help web developers to make their websites as accessible as possible.
 This can start from simple things like putting proper `alt` tags on images to using the plethora of other attributes provided in HTML to make your website as accessible as possible.

 Any goal you have for a website is faster achieved by making it available to as wide an audience as possible.
-Greater accessibility means more audience so be sure to make your websites as accessible as possible from now on!
-Happy coding.
+Greater accessibility means more audience so be sure to make your websites more accessible from now on!

 ####Question 5